Heat – Neil McCauley’s Gray Double-Breasted Suit

-The fit is large without the extremely baggy look that was fashionable in the mid-1990s.
-The wide, padded shoulders and double-breasted cut of the jacket make Neil look imposing.
+The fit is large without the extremely baggy look that was fashionable in the mid-1990s, possibly from the French fashion label Yves Saint Laurent according to the Harry Ransom Center costume inventory.
+The wide, padded shoulders and double-breasted cut of the jacket contribute to Neil’s subtly imposing silhouette.

-It is easy to forget that Robert De Niro is only average male height at 5’10”; he carries himself like a much taller man.
-Oppositely, Al Pacino – who is considered short at 5’7″ – allows himself to be overwhelmed by the fit of his suits, which is appropriate for his character of Vincent Hanna.
+It is easy to forget that Robert De Niro is only average male height at 5’10”, as Neil McCauley carries himself like a much taller man.
+Oppositely, Al Pacino—shorter at 5’7″—allows himself to be overwhelmed by the fit of his suits, which is appropriate for his character of Vincent Hanna.
 Hanna is simultaneously confident and humble; he doesn’t care how he looks because he knows he can get the job done despite his life being a “disaster zone”.
 McCauley, on the other hand, likes to make an impression.
 Though not as loudly-dressed as other criminals he has played, De Niro still dresses like a gangster, albeit an understated one.
 Although a gray suit does help a person “blend in” as intended with McCauley, his suits convey power with their large double-breasted cuts.

-McCauley’s other suits are a light gray single-breasted suit when visiting Charlene Shiherlis, a black suit and tie when out to dinner with his gang, and – finally – a dark charcoal pinstripe double-breasted suit for the climactic bank robbery.
+McCauley’s other suits are a light gray silk single-breasted suit when visiting Charlene Shiherlis, a black suit and tie when out to dinner with his gang, and—finally—a charcoal pinstripe double-breasted suit for the climactic bank robbery.

 Go Big or Go Home